Poogles/swagger-py/README.rst

 Usage
 -----

 Install the latest release from PyPI.
+This is our forked version.

 ::